sandylaker/soco/README.md

 # A Dual-Perspective Approach to Evaluating Feature Attribution Methods (Accepted by TMLR 2024)

-This repository contains code and scripts accompanying the paper *"A Dual-Perspective Approach to Evaluating Feature Attribution Methods,"* accepted by **TMLR 2024**.
-The methods and tools provided allow for robust evaluation of feature attribution methods, focusing on completeness and soundness metrics.
+This repository contains code and scripts accompanying the paper *"A Dual-Perspective Approach to Evaluating Feature Attribution Methods"* accepted by **TMLR 2024**.

 ---